Scheduled Tasks

 Execute commands on a schedule using cron expressions

-Scheduled Tasks execute commands automatically at specified times using cron expressions.
-They provide reliable, time-based automation for recurring operations.
+Scheduled Tasks run commands automatically at specified times using standard cron expressions.

-- Weik.io stores the schedule definition with cron expression, command, and arguments
+- Weik.io saves your cron expression, command, and arguments.

-- A NATS stream is created for the schedule
+- It creates a NATS stream for the schedule.

-- Quartz triggers the schedule based on the cron expression
+- Quartz watches the clock and triggers the flow when the cron expression matches.

 apiVersion: weik.io/v1alpha1